“Success is liking yourself, liking what you do, and liking how you do it.”

 Pending financial aid does not extend the payment deadline.
 We encourage students to complete their financial aid process as soon as possible, and/or pay the account balance in full to avoid further consequences from occurring.
 Past due accounts that are not paid by the end of the fourth week of the term are subject to administrative withdrawal and inactivation of student meal plan.
 Payment plan option is also available.

-If a student has not paid in full by the due date or participates in a payment plan, a late payment fee of 2% of the unpaid balance will be assessed to the student’s account.
-In addition, an enrollment cancellation notice may be sent, which may include cancelling the student’s registration and removing the student from on-campus housing and/or meal plans.
+If payment has not been made by the published due date, a late payment fee equal to 2% of the unpaid balance will be assessed to the student’s account.
+In addition, an enrollment cancelation notice may be sent, which may include canceling the student’s registration and removing the student from on-campus housing and/or meal plans.
 Past due balances will prevent registration for future classes, processing transcript requests, and assignment of the account to a collection agency, and possible legal action.

 Educational benefits are exempt from discharge under bankruptcy unless “undue hardship” as established under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 can be proven.
 In most cases, tuition and institutional receivables will not be discharged by bankruptcy.

 Peru State College accepts payments from outside sources that have formally agreed to pay tuition and fees for an eligible student.
 These organizations include but are not limited to the Veteran’s Administration, Vocational Rehabilitation, National Guard, and Americorps.
 Each student remains responsible for payment for all charges by the specified due date if the financial aid and/or third party process has not been completed.
 Peru State College may assist students in completing the required documents, but the student is responsible for ensuring that all documentation, requirements, and deadlines are met.